turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 We thought they were pretty great, but, I think it's time to pivot those projects over to something we like to call 2DoBox.

 You will be inheriting someone's previous IdeaBox and pivoting it over to 2DoBox.
-Your projects will utilize webpack & it's awesome development server.
+Your projects will utilize webpack & its awesome development server.
 Keeping accessibility in mind we will be grading you based on how accessible your application is.
 Lastly you will implement feature tests using selenium webdriver.

 # Getting Started ( Should I Fork or Clone?! )